rikingurditta/csc419-complementary-dynamics/entry.md

 g.segment(tet(3) * 3, 3) += g_tet.segment(9, 3);
 ```

-The hessian is calculated and distributed in a similar way, except it is distributed to a global sparse square matrix rather than a global dense vector.
+The hessian is calculated per-tetrahedron and distributed in a similar way, except it is distributed to a global sparse square matrix rather than a global dense vector.

 ### Rig Jacobian and Complementarity